deepin-community/ocaml-dune/doc/sites.rst

 Tests
 -----

-During tests the files are copied into the sites through the dependency ``(package mygui)`` and ``(package mygui_material_theme)`` as for other files in install stanza.
+During tests, the files are copied into the sites through the dependency ``(package mygui)`` and ``(package mygui_material_theme)`` as for other files in install stanza.

 Installation
 ------------

-Installation is done simply with ``dune install``, however if one want to install this tool such that it is relocatable, one can use ``dune install --relocatable --prefix $dir``.
+Installation is done simply with ``dune install``; however, if one wants to install this tool to make it relocatable, one can use ``dune install --relocatable --prefix $dir``.
 The files will be copied to the directory ``$dir`` but the binary ``$dir/bin/mygui`` will find the site location relative to its location.
 So even if the directory ``$dir`` is moved, ``themes_locations`` will be correct.

-For installation trough opam, ``dune install`` must be invoked with the option ``--create-install-files`` which creates an install file ``<pkg>.install`` and copy the file that needs subtistution to an intermediary directory.
-The ``<pkg>.opam`` file generated by dune :ref:`generate_opam_files` does the right invocation.
+For installation through opam, ``dune install`` must be invoked with the option ``--create-install-files`` which creates an install file ``<pkg>.install`` and copy the file that needs substitution to an intermediary directory.
+The ``<pkg>.opam`` file generated by Dune :ref:`generate_opam_files` does the right invocation.

-Implementation details
+Implementation Details
 ----------------------

 The main difficulty for sites is that their directories are found at different